hoffmangroup/genomedata/doc/genomedata.rst

 #. :ref:`genomedata-load-data`
 #. :ref:`genomedata-close-data`

-Entire data tracks can be replaced with the following pipeline:
+Entire data tracks can later be replaced with the following pipeline:

 1. :ref:`genomedata-erase-data`
 #. :ref:`genomedata-load-data`